Animal Psychology And Behavior

 Animal psychology is a field of psychology that studies the behaviors and cognitive processes of animals.
 This process involves epistemology, but it also can be a part of general psychology, along with evolutionary biology spanning many years.
 The work in this biology field and the corresponding findings can have great significance when it comes to understanding not just animal behavior, but also human behavior.

-One of the goals of this science is to examine the differences, or even the lack thereof, among different animals, and from different angles, such as investigating how disparities are established and what is considered "normal" behavior for an animal.
+One of the goals of an animal psychologist is to examine the differences, or even the lack thereof, among different animals, and from different angles, such as investigating how disparities are established and what is considered "normal" behavior for an animal.

 Toward the end of the 19th century, most biologists and other scientists studying animals believed that humans were the only species with cognitive and emotional capacities.
 Charles Darwin, Edward Thorndike, and Charles Henry Turner were among the first scientists to challenge this belief.
 For example, by studying animals and their behavior, Charles Henry Turner found that other species—his research focused on spiders and insects—have cognitive capabilities.
 Though these ideas were widely debated at the time, we know now that animals can perform tasks like completing simple problem-solving puzzles.